 Generally, you will be discharged 36 to 48 hours after a vaginal delivery and approximately 72 to 96 hours following a cesarean birth.
-Both your obstetrician and pediatrician must authorize discharge for you and your baby.
-You will receive additional discharge information while you are in the Hospital.

 When your doctor tells you that you and your baby are ready to go home, your nurses will discuss ongoing care with you.
 If any prescriptions are required, they will be sent electronically to a pharmacy or provided to you before you go home.
 You will also receive a written discharge plan that describes the arrangements for any future care that your doctor may order after discharge and a list of the medications that you will need to take at home.